surifirstpin/biplus_documentation/docs/DataRun.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/fc61997d3a6999b632b7b6e9dfdfdcd3f93b5507/images/analysis1.png)

+  > Note : To hide the Explore /visualise section that displays dimensions and measure click on  **angle double left** icon. to display the explore/visualise section click ** angle double right** icon available near dimensions and measure field list.

 ## Filters

 Filters removes all the data except the one you want to retrieve. filter expressions are the advanced way to limit the data.